 As with save operations, it is always a good idea to check the status information displayed by the command to ensure the operation completed as expected.

-Between a save and a restore, it is possible to make selected changes to the database.
+Between a save and a restore, it is possible to make changes to the the database and cluster configuration.
 You can:

 To add nodes to the cluster, use the following procedure: